 Chicago Teachers Are Ready To Strike

-The Chicago Teachers' Union voted in overwhelming numbers to authorize a strike, union officials announced late Thursday.
+The Chicago Teachers Union voted in overwhelming numbers to authorize a strike, union officials announced late Thursday.
 The union is planning to set a strike date next Wednesday.
 Teachers likely will walk out in mid-October if no deal is reached by then.

 CTU leaders said 94% of members had voted in favor of a strike, surpassing the 75% threshold required by law.
 Some 90% of the ballots had been counted Thursday night.

-The union emphasized they will continue to bargain in hopes of reaching a deal.
-They plan to be at the table all day Friday and have bargaining sessions planned for next week.
+The union emphasized it will continue to bargain in hopes of reaching a deal.
+Members plan to be at the table all day Friday and have bargaining sessions planned for next week.

 "We have to deliver better schools," Chicago Teachers Union President Jesse Sharkey said Thursday night.